KomodoPlatform/developer-docs/additional-assets/templates/002-crypto-conditions-template.md

 ### Software Bundles Installation

 Tell me about software bundles.
 Pretend I don't know too much about computers or Komodo.
+I might be a community member who is a bit technically challenged.
 What am I downloading?
 Is it going to work via one simple download?

 Tell me here that I'm going to download a link below.

 [Link to Software Bundle Here](https://www.youtube.com/watch?v=heJmw-Dsp0A)

-Pretend I'm a beginner with computers.
-Should you tell me here that I don't need to read the next section, that I don't need to manually compile anything?
+Should you tell me here that I don't need to read the next section, that I don't need to manually compile anything unless I really want to?

 ### Manually Compiling Software